Christheoguipo/myFlix-client/README.md

 ## Installation

-To run the myFlix client locally, follow these steps:
+To run the Movie Vault App locally, follow these steps:

 1. Clone the repository: